Reminder: Shopping comes with risks, purchase with caution.

 Conclusion: It's okay.

-- Most of the time (except from 12 PM to 1 PM and 9 PM to 10 PM), it works fine.
-Websites can be accessed normally, and watching 360p YouTube videos is generally smooth.
+- Most of the time (except from 12 PM to 1 PM and 9 PM to 10 PM), it works fine, web pages load normally, and watching 360p YouTube videos is generally smooth.
 Based on my observations, in terms of price and data, CMLink is on par with the budget cards I've encountered in Japan.

-- There might be no signal in some indoor places like supermarkets or restaurants, but this doesn't happen often, and such places usually provide WiFi.
+- There may be no signal in some indoor places like supermarkets or restaurants, but this happens infrequently, and such places often provide WiFi.

-If you want to get this card after arriving in Japan, you need to submit a photo of your "resident card" and "status of residence card."
+If you want to apply for this card after arriving in Japan, you need to submit a photo of your "resident card" and "zairyu card."
 This means you can apply for this card after registering at the ward office in Japan.
-Generally, you will receive an email notification of approval by noon the next day, and then it will be delivered to your home in about a day.
+Generally, you will receive an email notification of approval by noon the next day, and it will be delivered to your home in about a day.

-Since this is an important document, it should not be left in the mailbox but will be handed to you in person.
+Since this is an important document, it should not be left in the mailbox but handed to you in person.
 If you find a "non-contact notice" in your mailbox, just scan the QR code on the notice to submit a time for the next delivery.
-(Note: When filling out the form, you will be asked to provide a "contact number," which refers to a phone number to be called in case of special delivery situations.
-It's recommended not to leave your number from your home country, but rather a local acquaintance's number in Japan.)
+(Note: When filling out the form, you will be asked to provide a "contact number," which refers to a phone number to be contacted in case of special circumstances during delivery.
+It is advisable not to leave your domestic number; it's better to provide a local acquaintance's number in Japan.)

-Additionally: It's best to confirm that you can be home at the chosen time; otherwise...
+Additionally: It's best to confirm that you can be home at the selected time; otherwise...
 I don't know what will happen.
 You can try it if you're interested (just kidding).

-For a quick suggestion: Go to CMLink and buy a "data-only SIM card" for internet access upon arriving in Japan.
+For a streamlined suggestion: Go to CMLink, and buy a "pure data card" for internet access upon arriving in Japan.

 Detailed Explanation#